-- All firms claimed "compliance" "without exception". - All but one firm identified the exemption upon which it is relying. - 75% of the Exemption Reports were signed by the firm. - Only 20% of the Exemption Reports contained the "best knowledge and belief" language. - One firm stated that it also complied with it own procedures with respect to its claimed exemption. - One firm stated that no regulatory agency took issue with how the firm complied with its claimed exemption during the applicable audit period, or after the close of its FYE up to the date of the filing of the report.
+- All firms claimed "compliance" "without exception". - All but one firm identified the exemption upon which it is relying. - Only 20% of the Exemption Reports contained the "best knowledge and belief" language. - One firm stated that it also complied with it own procedures with respect to its claimed exemption. - One firm stated that no regulatory agency took issue with how the firm complied with its claimed exemption during the applicable audit period, or after the close of its FYE up to the date of the filing of the report.